 Accounting & Finance/ Human Resources/ Sales & Marketing

-Hiring for commercial roles is mainly set to be for replacement positions and executive-level roles, reflecting the fact Penang typically functions as a branch office location for companies headquartered in Kuala Lumpur.
+Hiring for commercial roles is mainly set to be for replacement positions and executive-level roles, reflecting the fact that Penang typically functions as a branch office location for companies headquartered in Kuala Lumpur.

 As employees in Penang usually report to managers based in the central region, self-starters with strong commercial experience will continue to be in demand.
 There is also a call for customer service professionals who are proficient in specific languages, but these will be hard to find in a limited talent pool.